-You must inform us of any food restrictions.
+You must inform us of any food restrictions as early as possible.
 On courses and trips where we are providing food, we can easily plan a menu around common food allergies or dietary restrictions.
-Vegetarian, dairy intolerance, and mild nut allergies are all very manageable for us to accommodate.
+Vegetarian, dairy intolerance, seafood allergies and mild nut allergies are all very manageable for us to accommodate.
 If you have a life threatening food allergy or extremely restrictive diet, please contact us to discuss.

 How fit or strong do I need to be to go sailing?